hofmannedv/cheatsheets/README.md

 # About Cheatsheets

-Learning to maintain a Linux system is not difficult -- especially with the right information about everyday tools.
+Learning to maintain a Linux system is not difficult -- especially with the right information about everyday tools at hand.
 These cheatsheets include overviews of the following UNIX/Linux tools:

 - [Vi/Vim text editor](https://github.com/hofmannedv/cheatsheets/tree/master/vim)
 - [Working with Bash](https://github.com/hofmannedv/cheatsheets/tree/master/bash)